API Integration: A Practical Guide to Maximizing Business Efficiency

 mapping requirements in a Jira ServiceNow integration

-And have a completely new set of requirements for information flow from Jira to ServiceNow.
+And have an entirely new set of requirements for information flow from Jira to ServiceNow.

 As evident, most integration solutions perform the same basic function, and numerous options are available in the market.
 However, by asking the right questions and selecting a solution that aligns with your specific integration needs, you can reach a decision.